The following article, video and photography were provided by our partner, Chef Billy Parisi.

 - Best Cooking Methods: Baked, braised, broiled, grilled, pan-seared, poached or steamed.

 - Pairing Suggestions: Olives, pesto, oranges, root vegetables, apples, garlic, mushrooms, lemons and wine.
 Because of its versatility, there is no bad way to serve this fish.
-I enjoy it pan-seared with a light butter and caper sauce.
+Try it pan-seared with a light butter and caper sauce.

 - Flavor Profile: Also called pike or pickerel, this freshwater fish has a subtle, sweet flavor with very low levels of anything that can be considered “fishy.”
 It’s uniquely firm, yet delicate and retains moisture very well.